getherbie/herbie/README.md

 ## Supported PHP Versions

-- 8.0
-- 8.1
-- 8.2
-- 8.3
+8.0 / 8.1 / 8.2 / 8.3

 ## Installation

-### With PHP on your machine
+### With PHP and Composer on your machine

 The easiest way to install Herbie is through Composer.
 Run the following commands in your terminal to create a new project and install all dependent libraries.

     composer create-project getherbie/start-website mywebsite

-Change to the `mywebsite/web` directory:
+Change to the `mywebsite/web` directory.

     cd mywebsite/web

-Start the internal webserver:
+Start the built-in webserver.

     php -S localhost:8888 index.php

-Now open <http://localhost:8888> with your browser.
+Open <http://localhost:8888> with your browser.
 You should see your first Herbie website.

 ### With Docker and Docker Compose on your machine

-Create website
+Create website and install dependencies.

     docker run --rm -v $PWD:/app composer create-project --ignore-platform-reqs getherbie/start-website mywebsite

-Change to the `mywebsite` directory and start website:
+Change to the `mywebsite` directory and start website.

     cd mywebsite
     docker compose up website